Logo of TU Hamburg-Harburg

 Internationalization of Research & Development

-Innovations are increasingly seen as a source of economic growth and as a useful instrument to face the competition brought about by globalization.
-Not surprisingly, innovations have acquired a key-role in the growth and competition strategies of many firms, as indeed of many countries and economic regions.
+Innovations are, by now, widely recognized as a key source of economic growth and as a useful instrument to face the competition brought about by the forces of globalization.
+Not surprisingly, innovations have acquired a crucial role in the growth and competition strategies of many firms, as indeed of many countries and economic regions.

-Patents as Indicators of Global InnovationAt the same time, a strong trend of internationalization of R&D and even globalization of innovation ("Global Innovation") may be observed across all countries actively participating in the global economy.
+Patents as Indicators of Global InnovationA strong trend of internationalization of R&D and even globalization of innovation ("Global Innovation") may be observed across all countries actively participating in the global economy.
 Traditionally, there have been examples of R&D work by foreign companies in developed, industrialized economies.
 For instance, affiliates of foreign-owned firms spent nearly 3.5 billion euros on R&D in Germany in 1993.
-Latest figures (available for year 2009, released 2012) suggest that R&D expenditure by affiliates of foreign firms in Germany had increased nearly four-fold to 12.3 billion euros (27.3% of domestic R&D expenditure).
-Thus, about one-fourth of R&D-spend in Germany is carried out by affiliates of foreign firms.
-Similarly, foreign affiliates of German firms spent 11.2 billion euros on R&D abroad, which constituted approximately 27.2% of the R&D budget of domestic MNCs.
-While Germany's pharmaceutical industry spends 54% of its R&D budget abroad, the automotive industry spends only 18.3% of its R&D budget at overseas locations.
+Latest figures (available for year 2013, released 2015) suggest that R&D expenditure by affiliates of foreign firms in Germany had increased more than three-fold to 11.9 billion euros (22.6% of domestic R&D expenditure).
+Thus, almost one-fourth of R&D-spend in Germany is carried out by affiliates of foreign firms.
+This development has been, however, stagnating for some time, which is an interesting development.
+On the other hand, R&D spend by foreign affiliates of German firms has increased.
+They spent 17.3 billion euros on overseas R&D efforts , which constituted 31.3% of the total R&D budget of domestic MNCs.
+While Germany's pharmaceutical industry spends more than 52% of its R&D budget abroad, the automotive industry, now, also spends 22.6% of its R&D budget at overseas locations, up from 18.3% about 4 years back in 2009..

-Relatively recently, this phenomenon has also spread to emerging countries known for their scientific capabilities.
-This trend is reflected in the increasing number of offshore research and development (R&D) centers located in emerging economies such as China and India and in the increasing number of patents granted to multinational firms on inventions made at such foreign locations, as a recent analysis (March 2012) by us shows.
-For instance, most of the DAX-30 firms in Germany that conduct in-house R&D, have R&D presence in India, as defined by the Frascati Manual.
+This phenomenon has also been spreading more and more towards "emerging economies" known for their scientific capabilities.
+This trend is reflected in the increasing number of offshore R&D centers located in emerging economies such as China and India and in the increasing number of patents granted to multinational firms on inventions made at such foreign locations, as a recent analysis (March 2012) by us shows.
+For instance, most of the DAX-30 firms in Germany that conduct in-house R&D, have established R&D presence in India, as a study of ours showed.
 The activities are often organized in the form of an offshore captive center, an international joint venture, a third-party offshore outsourcing contract (contract R&D), or a cooperation with academic and/or research institution abroad.

 [ About us ]